dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 ### Quick steps

-This is quick steps to build and test a project.
-The detailed steps in the rest of this guide is required for contributing.
+Here are some quick steps to get started building and testing a project.
+The detailed steps in the rest of this guide are required for contributing.

 #### Windows

 This assumes a clean installation of _Windows_ 11 release 22H2 Feb 2023
 or later with only _Windows PowerShell_ available.

-1. Install _App Installer_ (by Microsoft) from the Microsoft Store (to get `winget`).
+1. Install _App Installer_ (by Microsoft) from the [Microsoft Store](https://www.microsoft.com/store/productId/9NBLGGH4NNS1)
+   (to get `winget`).
+   >**NOTE:** Newer versions of Windows have WinGet preinstalled, then this
+   >step is not required.
 1. Install Git
    ```powershell
    winget install Git.Git